-Melco is an embroidery machine and embroidery software manufacturer.
+Melco is an embroidery machine and embroidery software developer.
 Our history in the embroidery industry reaches back to 1972, and we are a present-day leader in embroidery technology.
 All of our embroidery equipment is engineered and developed in the United States.
 Our corporate headquarters is in Westminster, Colorado, a short distance from Denver.

 Everyone has a unique financial situation.
 If leasing or financing a equipment is part of your business plan, we are ready to help.